Deep Bregman Divergence for Contrastive Learning of Visual Representations: Experiment Setup

 One advantage of our framework is learning over distributions and we do not restrict ourselves only to divergences between single points.
 We can also capture divergences between distributions of points similar to the maximum-mean discrepancy and the Wasserstein distance.
 Example applications are data generation, semi-supervised learning, unsupervised clustering, information retrieval, and Ranking.
 To empirically compare our proposed framework to existing contrastive models, we follow standard protocols by self-supervised learning and evaluate the learned representation by linear classification and semi-supervised tasks as well as transfer learning to different datasets and different computer vision tasks.

-\textbf{Image augmentation}.
-We define a random transformation function $\bm T$ that applies a combination of crop, horizontal flip, color jitter, and grayscale.
+\paragraph{Image augmentation} We define a random transformation function $\bm T$ that applies a combination of crop, horizontal flip, color jitter, and grayscale.
 Similar to~\cite{chen2020simple}, we perform crops with a random size from $0.2$ to $1.0$ of the original area and a random aspect ratio from $3/4$ to $4/3$ of the original aspect ratio.
 We also apply horizontal mirroring with a probability of $0.5$.
 Then, we apply grayscale with probability $0.2$, and color jittering with probability $0.8$ and with configuration $(0.4, 0.4, 0.4, 0.1)$.
-However, for ImageNet, we define the stronger jittering $(0.8, 0.8, 0.8, 0.2)$, crop size from $0.08$ to $1.0$, grayscale probability $0.2$, and Gaussian blurring with $0.5$ probability and $\sigma = (0.1, 2.0)$.
-In all the experiments, at the testing phase, we apply only resize and center crop (standard protocol).\\
+However, for ImageNet, we define the stronger jittering $(0.8, 0.8, 0.8, 0.2)$, crop size from $0.08$ to $1.0$, grayscale probability $0.2$, and Gaussian blurring with $0.5$ probability and $\zeta = (0.1, 2.0)$.
+In all the experiments, at the testing phase, we apply only resize and center crop.

-\textbf{Deep representation network architecture} Our base encoder consists of a convolutional residual network~\cite{he2016deep} with 18 layers and 50 layers with minor changes.
+\paragraph{Deep representation network architecture} Our base encoder consists of a convolutional residual network~\cite{he2016deep} with 18 layers and 50 layers with minor changes.
 The network is without the final classification layer instead it has two nonlinear multi-layer perceptrons (MLP) with rectified linear unit activation in between.
 This MLP consists of a linear layer with input size 1024 followed by batch normalization, rectified linear unit activation, and a final linear layer with output dimension 128 as embedding space.
-The embeddings are fed to the contrastive loss and used as an input for our deep divergence networks.\\
+The embeddings are fed to the contrastive loss and used as an input for our deep divergence networks.

-\textbf{Deep divergence network architecture (subnetworks)} We implemented $\kappa$-adaptive subnetworks on top of the MLP projection head.
-Many possible architectures are suitable to capture this type of network; we consider a simple architecture where each network includes 2-layer MLPs with 128, 64, 1 hidden nodes, follow by batch normalization.
+\paragraph{Deep divergence network architecture (subnetworks)} We implemented $\kappa$-adaptive subnetworks on top of the MLP projection head.
+Many possible architectures are suitable to capture this type of network; we consider a simple and convex architecture where each network includes 2-layer MLPs with 128, 32, 1 hidden nodes, follow by batch normalization.
 We do not include activation between the layers to maintain Bregman properties and convex network.
 Each subnetwork own independent set of weights.
-We perform a Bayesian hyperparameter search to find the best $\kappa$.\\
+We perform a Bayesian hyperparameter search to find the best number of hidden nodes and $\kappa$ subnetworks.